forestturner/tetris2.0/proposal.md

 **Day 4**: Install the controls for the user to interact with the game.
 Style the frontend, making it polished and professional.
 Goals for the day:

-- Create controls for stop, start, and reset and game controls.
+- Create controls for  start and reset and game controls.
 - Have a styled `Canvas`, nice looking controls and title
 - Bonus - leveling up animations.